Gourds, Greenhouse Gas, and a Honda Accord’s Worth of Scraps

 And since we’re talking about that cycle, here’s your gentle reminder to eat and compost your pumpkins.

 As your Halloween décor starts to slump and decay, think twice before tossing it.
 There are endless ways to give your pumpkins a second life.
 Roast the seeds, make pumpkin bread, blend it into soup, or bake some treats for your dog.
 (The internet is absolutely crawling with recipes.)
 Once you’ve gotten all you can out of it, bring what’s left to the Maple Street Community Garden on Saturdays between 10:30 a.m. and 12:30 p.m.
-Just remember to remove stickers, candles, and decorations before dropping them off.
-Every pumpkin that skips the landfill cuts down methane emissions and adds nutrients back into our shared soil.
+(Open through 12/20) Every pumpkin that skips the landfill cuts down methane emissions and adds nutrients back into our shared soil.
+(Worms like pumpkin treats too.)

 Photo by Justin Moore